hkraemer/Recurrence_Spike_Spectra/Manuscript/1st resubmission/rebuttal.md

 _Equation (1) is poorly introduced.
 Although the authors cite a reference ([1]), the x_i, x_j vectors, as well as the parameters d and N, are not explained.
 The "trajectory x_i", for example, is introduced only at the end of page 1.
 Moreover, R_{i,j}(\epsilon) is not explicitly stated and explained._

-In deed, out intention was to have a short but clear introduction into the recurrence plot method, which reviewer 2 obviously liked very much.
+Indeed, out intention was to have a short but clear introduction into the recurrence plot method, which reviewer 2 obviously liked very much.
 Nevertheless, we have now added an explanation on the recurrence plot definition.
 An unfamiliar reader should now better understand the method.

 _(lines 20-21) "Furthermore, the correlation structures of higher dimensional spaces can be resolved in the recurrence-derived Fourier-spectrum."
 What do the authors mean with "correlation structures of higher dimensional spaces"?
 And what do they mean with the term "resolve"?_